Last updated July 31, 2025

 According to the Cleveland Clinic, hydrotherapy has gained followers because of its use to reduce muscle pain, relieve joint stiffness and heal bruises.
 It has become another option in the treatment of a variety of diseases such as osteoarthritis, fibromyalgia, neuropathy, multiple sclerosis, cerebral palsy, Parkinson’s disease and ankylosing spondylitis.

-Hydrotherapy can be paired with low-impact activity in the water or as a post-activity treatment for those recovering from injury or beginning a new workout regime,.
+Hydrotherapy can be paired with low-impact aquatic activity or as a post-activity treatment for those recovering from injury or beginning a new workout regime.

 At Euphoria Retreat in Mystras, Greece, guests are comforted and restored with holistic treatments routinely including hydrotherapy.